 It may feel like it rains a lot in the UK, but did you know that our capital city gets less rain each year than Rome, Istanbul and even sunny Sydney?

-The latest news on average rainfall and groundwater levels in the Thames area
+The latest news on average rainfall and groundwater levels in the Thames region

-On 31 August, the Thames Regional Soil Moisture Deficit (SMD) total was 112mm, indicating that the soil is drier than expected for this time of year.
+On 31 October, the Thames Regional Soil Moisture Deficit (SMD) total was 9 mm, indicating that the soil is wetter than expected for this time of year.

-Check out our graph to see average rainfall in our region for this year so far:
+Check out our graph to see average rainfall in our region:

 Where water comes from